 Ban.
 How goes the night, boy?
 Fle.
 The moon is down; I have not heard the clock.

 Ban.
 And she goes down at twelve.
 Fle.
 I take 't, 'tis later, sir.
 Ban.
 Hold, take my sword.
-There 's husbandry in heaven;

-Their candles are all out.
+There 's husbandry in heaven, Their candles are all out.
 Take thee that too.
-A heavy summons lies like lead upon me, And yet I would not sleep: merciful powers, Restrain in me the cursed thoughts that nature Gives way to in repose!

-Enter Macbeth, and a Servant with a torch.
+A heavy summons lies like lead upon me, And yet I would not sleep.
+Merciful powers, Restrain in me the cursed thoughts that nature Gives way to in repose!
+5 445 Enter Macbeth, and a Servant with a torch.
 Give me my sword.
 Who 's there?
 Macb.
 A friend.
 Ban.
 What, sir, not yet at rest?
-The king 's a-bed:

-He hath been in unusual pleasure, and Sent forth great largess to your offices.
-This diamond he greets your wife withal, By the name of most kind hostess; and shut up In measureless content.
-Our will became the servant to defect; Which else should free have wrought.
+The king's a-bed: 10 He hath been in unusual pleasure, and Sent forth great largess to your offices: This diamond he greets your wife withal, By the name of most kind hostess; and shut up In measureless content.
+Macb.
+Being unprepared, 15 Our will became the servant to defect, Which else should free have wrought.
 Ban.
 All 's well.
-I dreamt last night of the three weird sisters: 20 To you they have show'd some truth.
-I think not of them: Macb.
+I dreamt last night of the three weird sisters: To you they have show'd some truth.
+20 Macb.
 Yet, when we can entreat an hour to serve, We would spend it in some words upon that business, If you would grant the time.
+Ban.
 At your kind'st leisure.
 Macb.
 If you shall cleave to my consent, when 'tis, It shall make honour for you.
-So I lose none In seeking to augment it, but still keep My bosom franchised and allegiance clear, 793b <II i--ii> I shall be counsell'd.
+Ban.
+So I lose none In seeking to augment it, but still keep My bosom franchised and allegiance clear, 25 446 I shall be counsell'd.
 Macb.
 Good repose the while!
+Ban.
 Thanks, sir: the like to you!
-30 [Exeunt Banquo and Fleance.
-Go bid thy mistress, when my drink is Macb. ready, She strike upon the bell.
+[Exeunt Banquo and Fleance.
+Macb.
+Go bid thy mistress, when my drink is ready, She strike upon the bell.
 Get thee to bed.
-[Exit Servant.
-Is this a dagger which I see before me, The handle toward my hand?
+[Exit Servant.]
+Is this a dagger which I see before me, 30

+The handle toward my hand?
 Come, let me clutch thee.
-I have thee not, and yet I see thee still.
+35 I have thee not, and yet I see thee still.
 Art thou not, fatal vision, sensible To feeling as to sight? or art thou but A dagger of the mind, a false creation, Proceeding from the heat-oppressed brain?
 I see thee yet, in form as palpable 40 As this which now I draw.
 Thou marshall'st me the way that I was going; And such an instrument I was to use.
-Mine eyes are made the fools o' the other senses, Or else worth all the rest; I see thee still, And on thy blade and dudgeon gouts of blood, Which was not so before.
+Mine eyes are made the fools o' the other senses, Or else worth all the rest: I see thee still; 45 And on thy blade and dudgeon gouts of blood, Which was not so before.
 There 's no such thing: It is the bloody business which informs Thus to mine eyes.
-Now o'er the one half-world Nature seems dead, and wicked dreams abuse 50 The curtain'd sleep; witchcraft celebrates
+Now o'er the one half-world Nature seems dead, and wicked dreams abuse 50 The curtain'd sleep; witchcraft celebrates Pale Hecate's offerings; and wither'd murder, Alarum'd by his sentinel, the wolf, Whose howl 's his watch, thus with his stealthy pace,